Heft History, Family Crest & Coats of Arms

 The surname Heft was first found in Austria and southern Bavaria, where the family made a considerable contribution to the feudal society which became the backbone of early modern Europe.
 The family became prominent in local affairs and branched into many houses.
 These played important roles in local political conflicts, in which each group sought power and status in an ever changing territorial profile.
 Chronicles first mention Hugo Hafinare of Constance in the year 1158, Uli Hafner (Haefeli) of the Aargau region in 1490, and Hueglin Haffner of Kirchheim in 1406.
 Chronicles also mention an ancient branch of the family whose members were knights of the Kingdom of Styria from 1310 to 1478.

-Important Dates for the Heft family
+Early History of the Heft family

 This web page shows only a small excerpt of our Heft research.
 Another 231 words (16 lines of text) covering the years 1629, 1631, 1741, 1630, 1640, 1702, 1735, 1764, 1861, 1759, 1833, 1776 and 1782 are included under the topic Early Heft History in all our PDF Extended History products and printed products wherever possible.